pupal-deep-learning/PuPal-Beta/README.md

 # 5. Recommendations

-The app runs on both CPU and GPU, however the use of a GPU with CUDA is advised.
+The app runs on both CPU and GPU, however the use of a GPU with CUDA is higly recommended.
 If you have a GPU with CUDA make sure to have the proper card drivers and CUDA installed.

 Also tensorflow-gpu will be necessary: https://www.tensorflow.org/install/gpu